nghiavt2906/Skedulo-Backend-Test-Solution/README.md

 1. A good testing process is that it can detect high number of failed results as well as unknown cases that haven't included yet.
 So I came up with more test cases (in verifier folder) which have more complex timeline with more overlapping performances because the more test cases, the better.

-2. The current way of evaluating results produced from the program is not sustainable as mentioned above since there could be more optimal schedules that the program can produce.
+2. The current way of evaluating results produced from the program is not sustainable as mentioned above since there could be more than 2+ optimal schedules that the program can produce.
 Let's say we have an input below:

 ```json
 [